MTueting/mtueting.github.io/index.md

     <img align="left" width="25%" height="25%" src="assets/github-img/profile-crop.png" style="margin-right: 2em">
     <h2> About me </h2>
     <p> I am a Ph.D. student in Economics at the University of St.Gallen, Switzerland. <br>
-      My research covers topics in spatial economics and development economics. </p>
+      My research covers topics in urban economics and development economics. </p>
-    <p> I am passionate about the spatial distribution of economic activity and people, geospatial data, history, remote sensing, and economics. </p>
+    <p> I am passionate about the spatial distribution of economic activity and people, geospatial data, and remote sensing. </p>

     <p> You can find my CV <a href="https://mtueting.github.io/t_ting_cv__Copy.pdf">here</a>.</p>
     <!--<p> You might also want to have a look at my <a href="https://mtueting.github.io/blog/">Blog</a>, where I occasionally post code examples that might be helpful for other researchers. </p>-->